DHTMLX/scheduler-docs/data/api/scheduler_drag_highlight_config.md

 drag_highlight
 =============
-@short:highlights the event's duration on the time scale and the event's initial position when you are dragging an event over the scheduler
+@short:highlights the event's initial position and duration on the time scale when you are dragging an event over the scheduler

 @type: boolean